 Because of the wide range of behaviors that children display, Seattle Parks and Recreation and the Associated Recreation Council reserves the right to make the decision to suspend or expel a child based on the physical and emotional safety of the child, other program participants or staff who may be affected.
-In such circumstances, a child may be separated from the group for the rest of the day and parents will be contacted to arrange immediate pickup.
+In such circumstances, a child may be separated from the group for the rest of the day and parents may be called and asked to pick up their child immediately.